LambdaTest/documentation/docs/local-testing-for-windows.md

 #### Testing Locally Hosted Web Pages On iOS
 * * *

-**Step 1:** Go to **“Real Time Test”** from the left navigation menu and click on the mobile icon.
+**Step 1:** Go to **"Real Time Test"** from the left navigation menu and click on the mobile icon.
 This will guide you to a screen where you can perform cross browser testing for your website on mobile OS.
 Select the icon for Apple and choose from a variety of iOS devices to start testing.

-**Note:** To test your locally hosted web pages on iOS, you need to mention “`http://localhost.lambdatest.com`” or simply mention your machine IP as the URL in the below-highlighted box.
+**Note:** To test your locally hosted web pages on iOS, you need to mention "`http://localhost.lambdatest.com`" or simply mention your machine IP as the URL in the below-highlighted box.
 For example if you wanted to test "`http://localhost/dashboard`" or "`http://localhost/dashboard:8080`", and your machine IP is 192.168.2.6 you can instead test on "`http://localhost.lambdatest.com/dashboard`" or "`http://192.168.2.6/dashboard`".

 <img loading="lazy" src={require('../assets/images/local-testing-for-windows/For-windows-13.webp').default} alt="Image"  className="doc_img"/>